The-International-Screeps-Bot/The-International-Open-Source/DESIGN.md

 - a static class
 - does not contain any state
 - contains functions/methods
+- acts on singular inputs

 Procs stands for processors.
 These are functions that will generally run logic for specified things.

 ### Example

 CommuneProc runs logic for the commune to update data, make intents, and run sub processes like towers, spawning, creeps, etc.

+## Ops
+- a static class
+- does not contain any state
+- contains functions/methods
+- acts on singular inputs

+### Example

+HaulerNeedOps contians functions that provide cached information, carry out processes, or whatever else.

+## Services
+- a static class
+- does not contain any state
+- contains function/methods
+- acts on plural inputs

+Services run plural inputs, which in turn are generally ran through procs and utils.

+### Example

+RoomServices contains functions that runs logic for a list of rooms.

 ## Manager
 - a static class